clarketm/UniversalRelayBoilerplate/README.md

 * Configure to use Cassandra as default persister: `yarn update-default-persister -- cassandra`.
 * Create the database with `yarn setup-database`.

-## Configuring Dynamodb locally with Docker
+## Configuring DynamoDB locally with Docker

 * Install [Docker](https://www.docker.com/).
-* Navigate to the docker-compose.yml file `cd units/urb-persister-dynamodb`.
+* Navigate to the docker-compose.yml file `cd units/urb-persister-DynamoDB`.
 * Then run `docker-compose up` in a new terminal to start up a local dynamo db (or start it via docker Kitematic).
-* Configure to use DynamoDB as default persister: `yarn update-default-persister -- dynamodb`.
+* Configure to use DynamoDB as default persister: `yarn update-default-persister -- DynamoDB`.

 ## Other databases